 Holders of Boise preferred stock are entitled to vote on all matters submitted to a vote of stockholders, voting together with Boise common stockholders as a single class.
 In the event that Boise defaults in payments due to the preferred stockholders in an amount equal to six quarterly dividends, the preferred stockholders as a class shall have the right to elect three members of the board of directors.
-Furthermore, Boise's restated certificate of incorporation requires the vote of 66/3% of the outstanding Boise preferred stock for amendments to Boise's restated certificate of incorporation also requires the vote of a majority of the outstanding Boise preferred stock for other specified actions affecting Boise preferred stockholders.
-Shareholders of OfficeMax should review Boise's restated certificate of incorporation for a detailed description of the rights of Boise preferred stockholders, some of which are superior to the rights of Boise common stockholders.
+Furthermore, Boise's restated certificate of incorporation requires the vote of $66^{2}/3\%$ of the outstanding Boise preferred stock for amendments to Boise's restated certificate of incorporation also requires the vote of $66^{2}/3\%$ of the outstanding Boise preferred stockholders and for other events.
+Boise's restated certificate of incorporation also requires the vote of a majority of the outstanding Boise preferred stock for other specified actions affecting Boise preferred stockholders.
+Shareholders of OfficeMax should review Boise's restated certificate of incorporation for a detailed description of the rights of Boise preferred stockholders.